Basics of Feedback Control – Elements of Feedback control

 In the feedback control circuit, instruments are used to: track and evaluate system parameters, transmit data, determine the intervention required, trigger intervention to occur, or take action.
 In a feedback control loop, the tools used are mentioned below:

-The Sensor or Transducer | Monitors and measures the process parameters you want to control, which is the controlled variable For example, a thermocouple used in a heating process to sense the temperature in a vessel |
+For example, a thermocouple used in a heating process to sense the temperature in a vessel

-The Transmitter | Relays information about the controlled variable (sensed by the sensing instruments) to a controlling instrument or other instruments in the loop Using the temperature example, the thermocouple output is picked up by the transmitter which sends a signal to the controller.
-Before the signal can be sent, the transmitter first transforms the sensed value into a signal which can be transforms this into a 4-20 milliampere electric signal which the controller can receive. |
+Before the signal can be sent, the transmitter first transforms the sensed value into a signal which can be transforms this into a 4-20 milliampere electric signal which the controller can receive.

-The Controller | Determines needed action by comparing information received from the transmitter to the set point (the desired value of the controlled variable which is entered in the controller).
+Determines needed action by comparing information received from the transmitter to the set point (the desired value of the controlled variable which is entered in the controller).
 If there is a difference between the set point and the actual value of the controlled variable (the deviation), the controller sends a signal to the final control element.
-For example, if the controller determines that the temperature in a vessel is too low.
-The controller sends a signal to the final control element to increase heat to the vessel. |

-Final Control element | Takes action to adjust the manipulated variable in the process.
-This adjustment drives the value of the controlled variable back toward the set point The final control element in our temperature example could be a gas valve which opens to allow more gas (manipulated variable) in the dryer to increase the temperature (controlled variable) |
+The final control element in our temperature example could be a gas valve which opens to allow more gas (manipulated variable) in the dryer to increase the temperature (controlled variable)

 Other Instruments that support a control loop